 If I am going to be honest I didn’t really think much about this when I was just learning, however, I recognize that this discussion is important.
-This topic is pretty interesting, keep on reading if you are curious.
+This topic is pretty interesting, I would love to shared my opinion on it.

 Beginners in chess should play more defensively

 If you have read some of my blog posts on this website then you would know that I generally advise beginners to play positionally and not aggressively, people improve significantly faster this way.

 Chess in its pure essence after all is a strategic game (defensive).

 While I do agree that there are attacking opportunities that players should take throughout the game, most of those positions wouldn’t be possible without a good strategic plan.